gvwilson/thirdbit/src/fiction/iffy/index.md

 And I need to get to Rothera.
 The only question is, will that be your good fortune or someone else's?"

-Uncle Jack hefted his gaff hook.
 "Jack," Aunt Naggie began.

-"Quiet," he snapped, greed and mistrust warring on his face.
+"Quiet," her husband snapped, greed and mistrust warring on his face.
 "We keep whatever we haul," he finally said.
-"An' th' moment we tie up,
+"And the moment we tie up,
-you're off an' I never heard o' you."
+you're off and I never heard o' you."

 "Fair enough," Wales agreed.
 He stuck out his hand.